Employee Monitoring

 Tracey Taylor

+only.
 Rapid changes in the workplace culture and workforce also affect how HR teams operate.
-This is where

-HR transformation—that is, a complete change in operations—comes into play, replacing antiquated HR
+This is where HR transformation—that is, a complete change in operations—comes into play,

-operating paradigms with tech-savvy solutions, data-driven choices, and people-first policies.
+replacing antiquated HR operating paradigms with tech-savvy solutions, data-driven choices, and

 If you want to evolve, the HR team is still stuck in the past, you're missing out on a lot of